AMartins87/genius-trivia-quiz/README.md

 I kept the styling of the quiz to a minimum to make it accessible and easy to navigate through on every device without the need for media queries.
 I set a simple background image with a backup background color of black for a good contrast in case the image doesn't load up.

-I tested the uiz in Chrome Developer Tools using responsive design as well as all of the available device types listed.
+I tested the quiz in Chrome Developer Tools using responsive design as well as all of the available device types listed.

 I tested the quiz on an iPad and iPhone 8, in Chrome and Microsoft Edge on my desktop PC with a screen resolution of 1920px by 1080px.
 I also tested the quiz on a laptop in Chrome, Mozilla, and Microsoft Edge.
 The site is responsive, looks good, content is readable on all standard screen sizes and I found it easy to click on all buttons after the padding got increased.